I can’t say I’ve ever been to India (though Wes Anderson has me dying to go).

 - 1 Tbsp coconut or olive oil

-- 1/2 cup broccoli florets (or green bell pepper), diced
+- 1/2 cup broccoli florets (diced // or sub green bell pepper)

 - 1/2 cup diced carrots